pdxdave/Django-Python-Notes/README.md

 ```

 This will create a nameofproject folder.
 * Django concepts to remember.
-In Django you have a project, think of this as the entire site, then you have apps.
+In Django you have a project.
+Think of this as the entire site.
+Then you have apps.
 You might have a calculator app, a calendar app, a survey app all within the project.
 * manage.py is the command line tool for Django.
 It's used to run the server, create migrations, etc.
 * settings.py is where we keep our secret key, base directory, define the database, middleware, etc.  Sqlite3 is the default database for Django.
 * urls.py file is the routes file.
 Each app has its own urls.py file.